AaronWylie/DjangoWebsite/README.md

 The website was built for a senior design project at Texas A&M Univeristy.
 The purpose of the project is to create a wire bot system (similar to NFL cameras)that uses machine learning to image plants in a greenhouse and categorize them.
 The website displays this information for individual users.
 The website uses PBKDF2 security for all users for privacy.

+To access an account with data use the login:
+Username: sammy
+Password: 123